KM0517/2AI_3/README.md

-# 🏠 House Price Prediction
+# 🏥 Medical Cost Prediction using Linear Regression
-Team Number : 2AI_3 Project Objective: Predict individual house's price.

-## 📌 Problem Statement
+## 📌 Project Overview

-The goal of this project is to build a machine learning model that can predict house prices based on various features such as location, size, number of bedrooms, and other relevant factors.
-Accurate house price prediction helps buyers, sellers, and real estate agents make informed decisions.
+This project aims to predict individual medical insurance costs based on personal attributes such as age, BMI, smoking habits, and region.
+The model uses **Linear Regression**, a supervised machine learning algorithm, to estimate healthcare expenses.

 ---

-## 🎯 Objectives
+## 🎯 Problem Statement

-* Analyze housing data to identify important features affecting price
-* Build a predictive model using machine learning algorithms
-* Evaluate model performance using appropriate metrics
-* Provide accurate price predictions for new data
+Medical insurance companies need to estimate the cost of insurance for individuals based on their personal and health-related information.
+This project builds a predictive model that helps in estimating medical charges using historical data.

 ---

-## 📊 Dataset Description
+## 📊 Dataset Information

-The dataset typically includes the following features:
+The dataset contains the following features:

-* Area (in square feet)
-* Number of bedrooms
-* Number of bathrooms
+* **age**: Age of the individual
-* Location
+* **sex**: Gender (male/female)
+* **bmi**: Body Mass Index
-* Age of the house
+* **children**: Number of dependents
-* Amenities (parking, garden, etc.)

-Target Variable:

-* House Price
+* **smoker**: Smoking status (yes/no)
+* **region**: Residential area (southeast, southwest, northeast, northwest)
+* **charges**: Medical insurance cost (target variable)

 ---

 ## ⚙️ Technologies Used

-* Python
+* Python 🐍
-* Google Colab / Jupyter Notebook
+* Pandas
 * NumPy
-* Pandas
-* Matplotlib / Seaborn
 * Scikit-learn
+* Matplotlib

 ---

-## 🧠 Data Preprocessing Steps
+## 🔄 Project Workflow

 1. Data Collection
 2. Data Preprocessing

-   * Handling missing values (mean/median imputation or dropping rows)
-   * Removing duplicates
-   * Encoding categorical variables (One-Hot Encoding / Label Encoding)
-   * Feature scaling (Standardization or Normalization)
-   * Outlier detection and removal
-   * Splitting dataset into training and testing sets
+3. Splitting dataset (Train/Test)
-3. Exploratory Data Analysis (EDA)
-4. Model Building
+4. Model Building using Linear Regression

-   * Linear Regression
-   * (Optional) Decision Trees / Random Forest
 5. Model Evaluation

-   * Mean Absolute Error (MAE)
-   * Mean Squared Error (MSE)
-   * R² Score
+6. Prediction

 ---

-## 🧹 Detailed Dataset Preprocessing Steps
+## 🧹 Data Preprocessing Steps

-1. **Data Cleaning**

-   * Identify and handle missing/null values
-   * Remove duplicate records
+Data preprocessing is an important step to prepare the dataset before applying machine learning algorithms.
+The following steps were performed:

-2. **Handling Missing Values**
+1. **Handling Missing Values**

-   * Numerical columns → fill with mean/median
-   * Categorical columns → fill with mode or most frequent value
+   * Checked for null or missing values in the dataset.
+   * Removed or handled missing data using appropriate methods (e.g., dropping rows).

-3. **Encoding Categorical Data**
+2. **Encoding Categorical Variables**

-   * Convert location and other categorical features into numerical form
+   * Converted categorical features such as *sex*, *smoker*, and *region* into numerical format.
-   * Use One-Hot Encoding for nominal data
+   * Used techniques like **Label Encoding** or **One-Hot Encoding**.

+3. **Feature Selection**

+   * Selected relevant input features (age, BMI, children, etc.) and target variable (charges).
+   * Removed unnecessary columns if present.

 4. **Feature Scaling**

-   * Apply StandardScaler or MinMaxScaler to normalize data
+   * Applied **StandardScaler** to normalize numerical features.
-   * Helps improve model performance
+   * Helps improve model performance by bringing all features to the same scale.

-5. **Outlier Detection**

-   * Use boxplots or IQR method
-   * Remove extreme values that can skew predictions

-6. **Feature Selection**

-   * Select important features using correlation analysis
-   * Remove irrelevant or highly correlated features

-7. **Train-Test Split**
+5. **Train-Test Split**

-   * Split dataset (e.g., 80% training, 20% testing)
+   * Divided dataset into training and testing sets (e.g., 80% training, 20% testing).
-   * Ensures model generalization
+   * Ensures proper evaluation of model performance.

 ---

-## 📈 Expected Outcome

-* A trained machine learning model capable of predicting house prices
-* Insights into key factors influencing housing prices
+## 🤖 Model Used

+**Linear Regression** is used to model the relationship between input features and medical charges.
+It predicts continuous values and is suitable for cost estimation problems.

 ---

-## 🔮 Future Improvements

-* Use advanced models like XGBoost or Neural Networks
-* Deploy the model as a web application
-* Integrate real-time housing data
+## 📈 Evaluation Metrics

+* **Mean Squared Error (MSE)**
+* **R² Score (Coefficient of Determination)**

 ---

-## 👨‍💻 Author

-* Khyati Sri
+## 📌 Example Prediction

+The model can predict medical charges for a new individual based on input features like age, BMI, and smoking status.

 ---

+## 📚 Conclusion

+This project demonstrates how machine learning can be used to estimate medical costs effectively.
+Linear regression provides a simple yet powerful approach for predicting continuous values such as insurance charges.

+---

+## 👨‍💻 Contributors

+* Team Members (Add your names here)

+---

 ## 📜 License

-This project is open-source and available under the MIT License.
+This project is for educational purposes only.